LONE OPERATOR CAPE TOWN

 Firearms Guardian is a ground-breaking legal protection insurance package for lawfully armed citizens.
 Whether for self-defence, accidental discharge, hunting accidents and more, including Firearms Control Act related prosecution, we can cover you.
 You get 3 months free cover when you join Lone Operator

-The fitness requirements is not there to disqualify you from the course.
+The fitness benchmark is not there to disqualify you from the course.

 There are no fitness qualification requirements to enroll on Lone Operator other than functional fitness.